 The first option requires confidence in the underlying compliance architecture.
 The third requires a credible alternative quality signal — typically robust voluntary IOSCO alignment — that the user base recognises as comparable.

-Tier three governance posture — what to do with benchmarks falling out of statutory scope
+Tier three governance posture — what to do with benchmarks falling out of scope

 - Maintain current IOSCO alignment as a voluntary quality signal, accepting governance overhead beyond regulatory requirement in exchange for unambiguous market positioning.